nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 It can be created with the command `oc create -f scc.yaml`, using the file found in `shared-examples/` {{< /note >}}

 For more information, read the [Command-line arguments](#command-line-arguments) section of this page.
+For more information, read the [Command-line arguments](#command-line-arguments) section of this page.

+---

+### Finish deployment

+To deploy Usage Reporting, run the following command to deploy it to your Kubernetes cluster:
 ---

 ### Finish deployment